js1010/cusim/README.md

 - [AWS g4dn 2xlarge instance](https://aws.amazon.com/ec2/instance-types/g4/) is used to the experiment.
 (One NVIDIA T4 GPU with 8 vcpus, Intel(R) Xeon(R) Platinum 8259CL CPU @ 2.50GHz)
 - results can be reproduced by simply running `examples/example_w2v.py` and `examples/example_lda.py`
-- To evaluate w2v model, we used `evaluate_word_pairs` function ([ref link](https://radimrehurek.com/gensim/auto_examples/tutorials/run_word2vec.html#evaluating)) in gensim, note that better performance on WS-353 test set does not necessarily mean that the model will workbetter in application as desribed on the link.
+- To evaluate w2v model, I used `evaluate_word_pairs` function ([ref link](https://radimrehurek.com/gensim/auto_examples/tutorials/run_word2vec.html#evaluating)) in gensim, note that better performance on WS-353 test set does not necessarily mean that the model will workbetter in application as desribed on the link.
 However, it is good to be measured quantitively and fast training time will be at least very objective measure of the performaance.
   - I trained W2V model on `quora-duplicat-questions` dataset from gensim downloader api on GPU with cusim and compare the performance (both speed and model quality) with gensim.
-- To evaluate LDA model, I think there is no good way to measure the quality of traing results quantitatively.
+- To evaluate LDA model, I found there is no good way to measure the quality of traing results quantitatively.
 But we can check the model by looking at the top words of each topic.
-Also, we can compare the training time here.
+Also, we can compare the training time quantitatively.
 - W2V (CBOW, negative sampling)

 | attr          |   1 workers |   2 workers |   4 workers |   8 workers |      GPU |